cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 ### Data Chromatography

-Inspired by liquid chromatography, data chromatography initially treats each file as a single entity.
+Inspired by liquid chromatography, data chromatography initially treats each file or stream of data as a single entity.
 This process involves pre-processing to clean and structure the data without separating it into distinct components.
 This ensures that the data is in a consistent and analyzable format.

 - **Liquid Chromatography**: [Wikipedia: Liquid Chromatography](https://en.wikipedia.org/wiki/Liquid_chromatography)

 ### Mass Spectrometry

-By applying mass spectrometry principles to data, we can precisely identify and quantify data elements within each file.
+By applying mass spectrometry principles to data, we can precisely identify and quantify data elements within each file or stream.
 This involves:

 - **Metadata Extraction**: Extracting metadata such as creation date, last modified date, file type, and size.
 - **Content Analysis**: Parsing the file to identify key structures, patterns, and elements.